 Asian cultural beliefs, especially those of the Chinese, are also a problem.
 They are an extremely popular fish to put in aquarium tanks in China because they are thought to bring good luck and prosperity.
 Dragon Fish are so well thought of in China that they are the type of fish depicted in the paper kite style mock-ups that are always found in Chinese New Year’s day parades.

 What Are The Possible Penalties If You Are Caught With One Illegally?

 Although the laws are not strictly enforced in many cases regarding endangered fish species, the penalties if convicted can be substantial.
-As far as prison time goes it is highly unlikely that will happen to most anyone caught owning an Asian Arowana.
+As far as prison time goes it is highly unlikely that will happen to almost anyone caught owning an Asian Arowana.
 But the violation of the endangered species act does carry the potential for a year in jail.
-In worst case scenarios such as possessing many asian Arowana, someone can probably expect to do at least some jail time.
+In worst-case scenarios such as possessing many Asian Arowana, someone can probably expect to do at least some jail time.
 Probation is the most likely scenario for first-time offenders.

 Confiscation of the fish has also been known to happen to illegal Arowana owners.
 If a state gets wind of someone possessing Asian Arowana you can bet they will get a visit from a state enforcement agency.
 If they find someone in possession of Arowana without a permit, they will most definitely confiscate those fish.
 Hopefully, that’s not one of the Arowana fish that cost an exotic fish collector over $100,000 to purchase.

 Wait, I See Arowanas at My Local Pet Store

 Worry not, the type of Arowana you see at your local fish store is probably not an Asian Arowana.
 There are several other types of arowana fish, silver arowana, black arowana, jardini arowana, african arowanas, and leichardti arowana.
 If you’re wondering if they’re legal to own in the US, yes they are.